thomasmarsh/python-turtle/turtle.md

 ## <a name="refactor"></a>4&nbsp;&nbsp;&nbsp;Refactoring

-So far our scripts have been very simple.
-In order to add functionality, we're going to want to do more complex things.
-That will require reorganizing our code a little bit.
-In software engineering, the process of restructuring existing code is called [refactoring](https://en.wikipedia.org/wiki/Code_refactoring).
-Our goal in refactoring this code is to enable higher levels of abstraction.
-Along the way, we'll learn how to use functions effectively, and common best practices in Python.
+so far our scripts have been very simple, but have been growing in complexity. in order to add functionality and still be able to keep track of everything, we're going to have to get a little more organized.
+The colored squares example, for instance, was getting a little complicated and long.
+In software engineering, the process of restructuring existing code is called [refactoring](https://en.wikipedia.org/wiki/code_refactoring). our goal in refactoring this code is to enable higher levels of abstraction. along the way, we'll learn how to use functions effectively, and common best practices in python.

 ### <a name="revisit"></a>4.1&nbsp;&nbsp;&nbsp;Revisiting Moiré Lines